Economy of Kenya: Foreign investment policies

 Kenyan policies on foreign investment generally have been favourable since independence, with occasional tightening of restrictions to promote the africanisation of enterprises.
 Foreign investors have been guaranteed ownership and the right to remit dividends, royalties, and capital.

 Kenya is currently the most important source of foreign direct investments in Uganda and Rwanda.
 Uganda and its neighbouring regions are the main export destinations for Kenyan products.
 Kenya has had more success in growing its economy and quality of life levels than many of its neighbours in sub-Saharan Africa.

+Import procedures

+Since 3 August 2026, all containerised cargo destined for Kenyan ports must be covered by an Advance Cargo Declaration (ACD).
+The exporter uploads the draft bill of lading, commercial invoice, freight invoice and export declaration to a platform operated by the Kenya Revenue Authority and obtains an ACD reference code at the point of loading, which must be endorsed on the bill of lading before the shipment reaches Kenya.